wp-plugins/woocommerce-ajax-filters/readme.txt

 = Advanced Settings (Widget area): =

-* CSS Class - if you want to style filters in different manner you can add class here and use it in css
 * Product Category - if you want to pin your filter to category of the product this is good place to do it.
  Eg. You selling Phones and Cases for them.
 If user choose Category "Phones" filter "Have Wi-Fi" will appear but if user will choose "Cases" it will not be there as Admin set that "Have Wi-Fi" filter will be visible only on